Glossary hero image

 4. Sunlight Exposure – Spend time outdoors to boost vitamin D levels.

-5. Limit Processed Foods – Focus on whole, unprocessed foods to maximise nutrient intake.
+5. Limit Processed Foods – Focus on whole, unprocessed foods to maximize nutrient intake.

 Conclusion